-Regular furnace monitoring with SmartMelter® will show the progress of glass infiltration over time.
+Regular furnace monitoring with SmartMelter® will show the change of insulation thickness over time.
 This data can be used to evaluate the effectiveness of cooling techniques and other preventative measures.

 Because radar cannot penetrate steel, inspection of a furnace bottom that is covered with steel can be challenging.
 SmartMelter® sensors are small and can fit within the openings of various steel grating, although it depends on the grating design.
 SmartMelter®-friendly grating is available off the shelf from various suppliers.

 In the case of solid steel sheeting or grating that does not provide enough opening for our sensors, we have developed a protocol that overcomes this challenge and allows the inspection of specific areas of concern.
 Small areas of steel are cut away from high temperature areas without damaging the refractory.
 These areas are just large enough for a SmartMelter® sensor to collect data and assess the condition of that area.

 The following case studies outline how SmartMelter® Monitoring helped Cardinal Glass avoid unexpected leaks and save millions of dollars on furnace repair.

 The ability to see into furnace sidewalls expands the capabilities of manufacturers to manage furnace health.
 Optimize overcoats to extend furnace life.
 Evaluate batching patterns or cooling techniques.
 Determine how much to lower the glass level before a hot repair is planned, and identify exactly which blocks need to be replaced.
 The SmartMelter® monitoring program makes all of these decisions possible with regular furnace sidewall inspections.